kevindecker1/OpDrop/README.md

 ````
 OpDrop.Worker.Run
 ````
 The Run method takes 2 required arguments.
 The first is a custom identifier (string) so that you can reference it later and either cancel the code and/or retrieve any possible errors.
+The identifier can be whatever you'd like!

 Below is an example using a block of code